Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 The default value is set to `1e-7`.

-The `tst .imply accuracy:1e-4 path/to/dir` command changes the result of the next test check:
+The `tst .imply accuracy:1e-4 .run path/to/dir` command changes the result of the next test check:

 ```js
 test.equivalent( 1, 1.00001 );